Parikh Automata on Finite and Infinite Words: Nondeterministic Parikh Automata on Infinite Words

-By even further restricting the power of strong reset PA, we get the following characterization of~$\LRegPA$.
+By even further restricting the power of strong reset~PA, we get the following characterization of~$\LRegPA$.

-\begin{theorem} The following are equivalent for all $\omega$-languages $L \subseteq \Sigma^\omega$. \begin{enumerate} \item $L$ is of the form $\bigcup_i U_i V_i^\omega$, where $U_i \subseteq \Sigma^*$ is regular and $V_i \subseteq \Sigma^*$ is Parikh-recognizable. \item $L$ is recognized by a strong reset PA $\Amc$ with the following properties. \begin{enumerate}[(a)] \item At most one state $q$ per leaf of the condensation of $\Amc$ may have incoming transitions from outside the leaf, this state $q$ is the only accepting state in the leaf, and there are no accepting states in non-leaves. \item only transitions connecting states in a leaf may be labeled with a non-zero vector. \end{enumerate} \end{enumerate} \end{theorem}
+\begin{theorem} The following are equivalent for all $\omega$-languages $L \subseteq \Sigma^\omega$. \begin{enumerate}[(1)] \item $L$ is of the form $\bigcup_i U_i V_i^\omega$, where $U_i \subseteq \Sigma^*$ is regular and $V_i \subseteq \Sigma^*$ is Parikh recognizable. \item $L$ is recognized by a strong reset~PA $\Amc$ with the following properties. \begin{enumerate}[(a)] \item At most one state $q$ per leaf of the condensation of $\Amc$ may have incoming transitions from outside the leaf, this state $q$ is the only accepting state in the leaf, and there are no accepting states in non-leaves. \item only transitions connecting states in a leaf may be labeled with a non-zero vector. \end{enumerate} \end{enumerate} \end{theorem}

-Observe that property (a) is a stronger property than the one of \autoref{thm:lpapa}, hence, strong reset PA with this restriction are at most as powerful as those that characterize $\LPAPA$.
-However, as a side product of the proof we get that property (a) is equivalent to the property of \autoref{thm:lpapa}.
-Hence, property (b) is mandatory to sufficiently weaken strong reset PA such that they capture $\LRegPA$.
-In fact, using the notion of normalization, we can re-use most of the ideas in the proof of \autoref{thm:lpapa}.
+Observe that property (a) is a stronger property than the one of \Cref{thm:lpapa}, hence, strong reset~PA with this restriction are at most as powerful as those that characterize~$\LPAPA$.
+However, as a side product of the proof we get that property (a) is equivalent to the property of \Cref{thm:lpapa}.
+Hence, property (b) is necessary to sufficiently weaken strong reset~PA such that they capture $\LRegPA$.
+In fact, using the notion of normalization, we can re-use most of the ideas in the proof of \Cref{thm:lpapa}.

-\begin{proof}[Proof of \autoref{thm:lregpa}]
+\begin{proof}[Proof of \Cref{thm:lregpa}]

-$(1) \Rightarrow (2)$.
-We can trivially convert an NFA into an equivalent PA by labeling every transition with $0$ and choosing $C = \{0\}$.
-Let $\Amc$ be an arbitrary PA and assume that it is normalized; in particular implying that it only a single SCC.
-Again, we have $L(\Amc)^\omega = S_\omega(\Amc)$ and the constructions for concatenation and union do not destroy the properties, hence we obtain a strong reset PA of the desired form. $\lrcorner$
+We can trivially convert an NFA into an equivalent~PA by labeling every transition with $0$ and choosing $C = \{0\}$, showing the implication $(1) \Rightarrow (2)$.
+Let $\Amc$ be an arbitrary~PA and assume that it is normalized; in particular implying that it is only a single SCC.
+Again, we have $L(\Amc)^\omega = S_\omega(\Amc)$ and the constructions for concatenation and union preserve the properties, hence, we obtain a strong reset~PA of the desired form.